openairplay/openairplay/README.md

 - Play a video
 - Stream Music
 And whatever else the users and developers of this project wish it to be.

-Project Details:
----
-Right now it's Python 3 using the QT system from PyQt4.
-It is made to support Ubuntu only, but I'm trying to make this thing OS-independent.

-Requirements:
----
-- PyQt4
-- Rython
-  - Rython for Python 2 is `pip install rython`
-  - Rython for Python 3 is included with this project from https://github.com/fbauer/rython
-    - Use `python3 setup.py install` from the rython-master directory to install it, `pip3 install rython` does not work properly.